YounesN/GOMC_Manual_Web/input_file.rst

   http://webbook.nist.gov/chemistry/

 3. After packing is determined, a basic pack can be performed with a Packmol script.
-Here is one example:
+Here is the example of packing 1000 isobutane in 70 A cubic box:

   .. code-block:: text

     tolerance   3.0
     filetype    pdb
-    output STEP2 ISB packed BOX 0.pdb
+    output      STEP2_ISB_packed_BOX 0.pdb
     structure   isobutane.pdb
     number      1000
     inside cube 0.1   0.1   0.1   70.20
     end     structure

   Copy the above text into "pack_isobutane.inp" file, save it and run the script by typing the following line into the terminal: